lrcfmd/ipcsp/README.md

 # ipcsp
-Integer Programming encoding for Crystal Structure Prediction with classic and quantum computing bindings
+Integer programming encoding for crystal structure prediction with classic and quantum computing bindings.

+Predictions were tested with dwave-ocean-sdk version 2.0.1, gulp 5.2 and gurobi 9.5.